-The equity of ICAS is composed of the capital of the Foundation, the reserve for legal aid, the reserve for future building works and the retained earnings.
+The equity of ICAS is composed of the capital of the Foundation, the reserve for legal aid and the retained earnings.

 The reserve for legal aid is a legal aid fund to facilitate access to CAS arbitration for natural persons without sufficient financial means.
 The operation of the legal aid fund including criteria to access the funds is set out in the CAS legal aid guidelines.